janetlayne2/Temporal-SIR-GN/README.md

 The Temporal SIR-GN algorithm generates structural node representations for an undirected, temporal graph.

 ## Citation
-If you find Temporal SIR-GN useful for your research, please consider citing the following paper:
+If you find Temporal SIR-GN useful for your research, please consider citing the following paper: NOTE, TO BE DETERMINED
 ```bibtex
 @inproceedings{layne2023tempsirgn,
 	title={Temporal SIR-GN: Efficient and Effective Structural Representation Learning for Temporal Graphs},